Anonymous-techP/CryptoGrapher/CryptoGrapher/README.md

 **CryptoGrapher: A Simple Yet Strong Graph-Based Architecture for Cryptocurrency Forecasting**.

-We are the first to redefine pure-price cryptocurrency prediction as a graph learning problem, and we introduce a simple yet effective model, called CryptoGrapher, which utilizes graph attention layers to aggregate cross-asset information.
+We recast pure-price cryptocurrency prediction as a graph learning problem, and we introduce a simple yet effective model, called CryptoGrapher, which utilizes graph attention layers to aggregate cross-asset information.

 ## Architecture